List of Contents- (NB. I ask for your patience please as this is still "a work in progress".)

 14. TEACHING THE STRING FAMILY - new venture

-A shower of co-incidences after the earthly loss of her Spiritual eldest sister Geraldine, Adriene was given a Viola, then a beautiful old Violin was discovered by the same good friend.
+A shower of co-incidences after the earthly loss of her spiritual eldest sister Geraldine, Adriene was given, by friend Melanie, a Viola, then a beautiful old Violin was discovered by the same good friend.
 It was a "Granchino Copy".
-Her Vanbrugh Quartet RAM teacher played and performed on an original.
+Her RTEVanbrugh Quartet RAM teacher played and performed on an original.

-Attendance at the Edinburgh International Harp Festival course in 2016, after inspiration from a good friend, helped her find her choice Harp, Surprisingly, once bought, she found that the Celtic knot work inscription of "AZILIZ" on her chosen Brittany made Camac Celtic Harp, translated from old Breton as "St Cecilia", the "Patron Saint of Music".
+Attendance at the Edinburgh International Harp Festival course in 2016, recommended by Celtic Harpist Anne Chorley, helped her find her choice Harp, Surprisingly, once bought, she found that the Celtic knot work inscription of "AZILIZ" on her chosen Brittany made Camac Celtic Harp, translated from old Breton as "St Cecilia", the "Patron Saint of Music".
 Her sister Geraldine, the eldest of 7 brothers and sisters, had studied religion in Brittany, as a young "Maria von Trapp".
+This inspired Adriene to write her many Co-incidences Stories.

-A lovely lady teacher asked Adriene to teach her 2nd daughter, ukulele even though Adriene told her that she didn't even possess one.
-Persuasively, the sweet Mother?teacher asked Adriene to learn along side her daughter. .So Adriene, took up and hard studied this and guitar.
+A lovely lady also a teacher, asked Adriene to teach her 2nd daughter, UKULELE even though Adriene told her that she didn't even possess one.
+Persuasively, the sweet Mother asked Adriene to learn along side her daughter. .So Adriene, took up and hard studied this and guitar.
 Adriene currently teaches this for elementary levels.

-Since this, Adriene has enjoyed also teaching some Celtic harp, violin viola and guitar, and is delighted her "Dr" student started helping group of others to learn.
+Since this, Adriene has enjoyed also teaching some Celtic harp, violin viola and guitar, and is delighted her "Dr" student started helping dementia groups with this therapeutic music.

-Friends have lent Adriene a keyboard and 'cello...... so Adriene has another challenge to keep the grey cells stimulated, share this learning, plus, another string to her bow.
+Friends Michelle and Helen, have lent Adriene a keyboard and 'cello...... so Adriene has another challenge to keep the grey cells stimulated, share this learning, plus, another string to her bow.

 15 HOLISTIC APPROACH.

-Trying to approach her music and teaching holistically, Adriene, has added to her learning, as well as a love of plants & flowers (studying the RHS and Dr Hessayon books etc), healthy cooking (studying e.g. "You are what you eat"), some curtain and dressmaking as the one she wears in the profile photograph, poetry/sonnet writing, walking, swimming to 1 mile, and Tai Chi.
+Trying to approach her music and teaching holistically, Adriene, has added to her learning, as well as a love of plants & flowers (studying the RHS and Dr Hessayon books etc), healthy cooking (studying e.g. "You are what you eat"), some curtain and dressmaking as the one she wears in the profile photograph, first attempts, from 1/8/2019 at sonnet writing, walking, swimming, if like a duck, to 1 mile, and Tai Chi.
 Adriene enjoys the ever widening world library e.g. via YouTube, "ted.com" lectures. (nb Anita Collins lecture "How playing an instrument benefits your brain" (neuroscientific anaylsis).

 From a young age she was inspired by the "Pollyanna" books (filmed with Hayley Mills).
 In her London hostel student days, she was given a book with a cover picture of (and signed by) Elizabeth Archard, who played the part in the Pollyanna ITV series.
 Another early heroine was "The Lady of the Lamp", Florence Nightingale.
 This along with such books, as the"Secret Garden" inspired her.